The

 If the node relies on any databases (you may check the

-output of dcache database ls
+output of dcache database ls to recognize the services

 that do), then tag the current schema version by running dcache

-database tag dcache-2.10
+database tag dcache-2.10.

 If you have installed any third party plugins that offer new services (that you have instantiated in the layout file), then remove these and check with the vendor for updated versions.